RahanBenabid/Git/README.md

 * 362f6e4 Added Leaf to the project
 * af51b37 Creating categories/adding categories to acronyms
 * d997cbc Acronyms can be deleted and edited in the app
-* 84adb9e didn\'t stage everything
+* 84adb9e didnt stage everything
 * e23fa19 added the ability to visit the Acronyms
 * 1375fdb modified some files and added comments
 * ba2cdf3 Added a whole iOS interface